-The financial and operational impacts of the COVID-19 pandemic are emerging at a pace.
-The Society has in place a number of measures that are ensuring that the business continues to operate fully with all staff working from home.
-The Society has kept the Regulators informed of its actions and has received no challenges at this date.
-The Board is closely monitoring the situation and will continue to do so.
+At the start of 2020, the Society identified the Covid-19 Pandemic as an emerging and fast increasing risk.
+The Society implemented a number of mitigating measures to manage the financial and operational impacts of Covid-19 to ensure that the business continued to operate fully with staff working from home.
+The Society has kept the Regulators informed of its actions and has received no challenges to date.
+The Board is monitoring the situation and has ensured the Society's operations is able to operate effectively, and any impact on the Society's Solvency Capital Ratio (SCR) continues to be monitored on an ongoing basis.

 The key aspects being monitored are: